Troubleshooting and things to know about CRM for tablets

 “Dynamics CRM [Error] | Connection error: 0”

-Cause 5: If you are connecting to a Microsoft Dynamics CRM 2013 on-premises organization, this error can occur if the certificate from the Microsoft Dynamics CRM website is not trusted by the device.
+Cause 5: If you are connecting to a Microsoft Dynamics CRM on-premises organization, this error can occur if the certificate from the Microsoft Dynamics CRM website is not trusted by the device.
 To avoid this scenario make sure to use a publicly trusted certificate.
-For more information, see http://support.microsoft.com/kb/2899983/en-us.
+For more information, see Your server is not available or does not support this application.

 Windows 8: “XMLHttpRequest: Network Error 0x800c0019, Security certificate required to access this resource is invalid”